development / guideline / website /

 This is implemented with some small snippets of html code contained in the _includes directory.

-You can include a Youtube video like This
+You can include a Youtube video like this

 {% include youtube id="S8l8Cw7ysis" %}